zelisinho/template-wdayf2sfdc-salesitem2product-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Workday admin I want to migrate Sales items to Salesfoce Products.
+As a Workday admin I want to migrate Sales Items to Salesforce Products.

 This Template should serve as a foundation for the process of migrating Sales items from Workday.

 As implemented, this template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided into *Input*, *Process* and *On Complete* stages.

-During the *Input* stage the template will query all the existing Sales areas at Workday.
+During the *Input* stage the template will query all the existing Sales items at Workday.
 In the *Process* stage, the template queries the Salesforce for already existing Products based on the Product Names retrieved in the *Input* stage from Workday.
 The Products get inserted or updated in the Salesforce system based on the results of these queries.
 Afterwards, the Salesforce system is queried for Pricebook Entry, which belongs to the Product.
-If Pricebook Entry was found, then it is updated, otherwise the Pricebook Entry for the Product is created.
+If Pricebook Entry was found, it is updated, otherwise the Pricebook Entry for the Product is created.
 Lastly, the information about the migration results is sent to pre-configured e-mail recipient and output to the console as well.

 # Considerations <a name="considerations"/>